mmesh/docs/docs/platform/automation/workflows.md

 ---
-title: [Automation] Workflows
+title: "[Automation] Workflows"
-description: Workflows are YAML files where you define the jobs you want to automate, the triggers and schedule configuration to launch them, and the target nodes.
+description: "Workflows are YAML files where you define the jobs you want to automate, the triggers and schedule configuration to launch them, and the target nodes."
+tags:
+  - automation
 ---

 # Workflows